benji300/joplin-persistent-layout/README.md

 ## User options

-This plugin adds provides user options which can be changed via `Tools > Options > Persistent Layout`.
+This plugin adds provides user options which can be changed via `Tools > Options > Persistent Layout` (Windows App).

 ## Feedback